gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-13-add-existing-player
+The add existing player to a game modal dialog, when submitted, now calls the server to add the player.
+The call to add the player returns the updated game.
+The updated game is dispatched to the reducers which updates the UI.

 ## step-12-create-new-game
 Check for a current game (a game that is not finalized).
 If there is one show it.
 If not, allow the user to create one.